 Wealth Management.
 Both of those services combined are making a huge difference in the way we plan for the future.

 Note: If you sign up for Personal Capital (it’s free!) and link up to $100,000 in investable assets, you get a free consultation with a Personal Capital Financial Advisor.
 And yes, the 100K minimum does include retirement accounts for both you and your spouse

 I Don’t Think We’re Moving

 You never know what will happen in life, but I honestly believe we’ll be in this home for a really long time.
 It’s big enough to raise our family in, but small enough that we shouldn’t have to downsize once the kids move out.
 It’s also in an extremely desirable neighborhood, and has low taxes to boot.
 Unless anything major changes, I don’t see us moving.
+(I don’t see us tapping into our home equity either.)
 That’s just another reason I feel good about kicking our mortgage to the curb.
 See-ya.